Nike-Inc/wingtips/README.md

 `Span`s support Java `try-with-resources` statements to help guarantee proper usage in blocking/non-asynchronous scenarios (for asynchronous scenarios please refer to the [asynchronous usage section](#async_usage) of this readme).
 As previously mentioned, `Span`s that are not properly completed can lead to incorrect distributed tracing information showing up, and the `try-with-resources` statements guarantee that spans are completed appropriately.
-Here are some examples:
+Here are some examples *(note: there are some [important tradeoffs](#try_with_resources_warning) you should consider before using this feature)*:

 #### Overall request span using `try-with-resources`